cublybear/FED_S10267698D_JingYin_Assg1_website/README.md

 Link to Figma wireframe [here](https://www.figma.com/design/s0ryi9XnewbKW0hcu0ESWw/FED_S10267698_JingYin_Assg1_wireframe?node-id=0-1&m=dev&t=Vzw7zQULDj7J1nWH-1)

 ## Design Process
-This website is designed for sers who value an intuitive and seamless online shopping experience.
+This website is designed for users who value an intuitive and seamless online shopping experience.
 These users want to quickly explore products, learn about the brand's philosophy and complete their purchases with minimal hassle.
-This project address these needs by focusing on a clean, user-friendly interface with clear navigation, detailed product oages and a straightforward checkout process.
+This project address these needs by focusing on a clean, user-friendly interface with clear navigation, detailed product pages and a straightforward checkout process.
 The design ensures a consistent layout across all pages, keeping the focus on usability.

 As a curious customer, I want to learn about the brand's story and values, so that I can feel confident in my purchase.